MRimk/DigitalWaveAssessment/README.md

 To have O(1) access of the least recent and last modification, I implemented a doubly linked list.
 In this list, the ends are the ones pointed to by the earliest / latest pointers, and the other nodes are accessible simply by the pointers stored in the hash table.

 Removing the item from this list is simply reconnecting the neighbors, and similarly is reconnecting the item as the last modified where only the latest neighbors are added.

+### Text download

+I implemented the text download from the given URL (https://www.gutenberg.org/files/98/98-0.txt) using curl in C++.
+I had never used it in code before, but since I knew its behaviour in CLI, I figured I would learn by following a tutorial and using it here.
+I have linked a tutorial in the code, but expanded it to include the stream word parsing and putting those words in the hashmap.

 ## Task 2